-It is not uncommon for kids to have questions about Good Friday and the crucifixion.
-In the moment, we may struggle to find the answers.
-Here are four questions that kids ask and kid-friendly answers.
+Do you struggle to answer kids’ questions about Good Friday?
+You are not alone.
+Here are four common questions that kids ask and kid-friendly answers.
 As I have said before, we need to use discretion, modifying our language and use of detailed imagery in a way that respects the age and developmental level of our children.
 Children’s hearts are not softened in the same ways as adults.
 The details of the crucifixion may bring you to a state of repentance – but don’t expect the same from your kids.

 Why didn’t Jesus just get down from the cross if He was God?